 Filing for Bankruptcy in California

-In this complete guide to filing bankruptcy in California, you’ll learn about the differences between Chapters 7 and 13, the debts you can discharge, and the property you can keep using California’s exemption laws.
-It also explains how to qualify for bankruptcy chapters 7 and 13 in California, and includes checklists to help you navigate the process and organize bankruptcy documents, and links to a DIY bankruptcy quiz, and other helpful resources.
+In this complete guide to filing for bankruptcy in California, you’ll learn about the differences between Chapters 7 and 13, debts you can eliminate or "discharge,” property you can keep using California bankruptcy exemption laws, and bankruptcy qualification requirements.
+You'll also learn how to organize and navigate your California bankruptcy case using checklists, a link to a DIY bankruptcy quiz, and other helpful resources.

 Illinois Bankruptcy Exemptions